C4rl00ss/MPI/README.md

 ### Flags
-The only needed flag is and -DAutomatic:
+The only required flag is -DAutomatic:
 - ##### DAutomatic:
 This flag eliminates the need to manually specify the matrix size at runtime.
 When the flag is used, the program automatically sets the matrix size to 8192.
 This is defined in the header of each C file by the line *#define AUTOMATIC_MATRIX_SIZE 8192*, which assigns the value 8192 to the matrix size **N**.
 This flag can be removed during compilation, but __NOT IN THE PBS FILE__, as the code will then prompt the user for the matrix size, which cannot be provided in a PBS batch script, leading to execution failure.
 __IF YOU WANT TO REMOVE THE -DAutomatic FLAG IN ORDER TO SET THE MATRIX SIZE  (ONLY VALUES THAT ARE POWERS OF 2), YOU MUST OPEN AN INTERACTIVE SESSION.__